What is Mercury?

 Mercury exposure can be highly toxic to the nervous system and kidneys – producing symptoms such as anxiety and depression – and may also affect memory, thinking, and nerve function with possible tremors and reduced coordination.
 Pregnant women and women of childbearing years need to be especially careful since some studies have shown that when women have higher levels of methylmercury exposure from eating marine mammals, their children have been found to have lower intelligence scores, delayed verbal and motor skills, impaired hearing, and poor coordination.

-Mercury pollution in Canada’s North has led to dangerously high levels of mercury in Canadian aboriginal peoples.
-The United Nations estimates that mercury toxicity has caused learning disabilities and impaired the nervous system of millions of children worldwide.
+Mercury pollution in Canada’s North has led to dangerously high levels of mercury in Canadian Indigenous communities.
+The United Nations estimates that mercury toxicity has caused learning disabilities and nervous system impairments in millions of children worldwide.

 In an effort to mitigate the impacts of mercury pollution, mercury-laden fish consumption warnings are now issued for 90% of lakes in Ontario, Eastern Canada, the Northeastern United States, and the U.S. Midwest.
 Health Canada, the U.S. Food and Drug Agency, and other organizations have also recommended limiting intake of large, predator ocean-fish, particularly for children and women of childbearing years.